ABOUT

 I don’t accept that framework.

-What I see, again and again, is not failure —
+What I see, again and again, is not dysfunction —

-Bodies doing exactly what they learned to do.
+Bodies doing exactly what they learned to do in order to survive being indispensable.

 My role in this